 Lesser celandine is very difficult to control.
 Persistence is key.
 Small infestations may be pulled up by hand or dug up with a trowel.
 Be sure to remove all bulblets and tubers.
-Deal with small infestations early before things get out of control.

-Physical removal causes soil disturbance, which can lead to further infestation by lesser celandine and other invasives.
+Physical removal causes soil disturbance, which can lead to further infestation.
 Keep this in mind when dealing with high-quality natural areas.